adamstimb/rmbasicx64site/docs/reference.md

 This reference defines all the commands currently implemented in RM BASICx64 with details of any deviations from the original RM Basic implementation.
 To learn RM Basic itself I recommend reading the original RM Basic manual, available for free and legal download from the [Centre for Computing History](http://www.computinghistory.org.uk/det/47278/RM-Nimbus-PC-RM-Basic-PN-14351/).

+# General

+## Filepaths

+The original RM Nimbus shipped with MS-DOS 3.1 as standard and the differences between that are modern operating systems creates a many-bodied problem when trying to emulate the file operation behaviour of RM Basic, which implemented MS-DOS-like commands such as `DIR`, `CHDIR`, etc. but also did some pre-handling before running the command on MS-DOS.
+This could easily turn into a giagantic hairball in a cross-platform app so the following constraints were put in place:

+- The Workspace Directory set during the installation process is regarded as root ("\").
+- It is not possible to access folders above the root.
+- Only very basic behaviour is implemented, e.g. switching between subdirectories, deleting or renaming files individually, creating subdirectories etc.
+- Relative paths (e.g. "../mydir") are not supported.
+- Files cannot be deleted or renamed recursively or with wildcards; these operations are supported only for individual files.

 # Keywords

 The format, punctuation and options are shown using the following symbols: